 Tax payable = sales income x tax rate (3% with effect from 1 January 2009)

 Tax payable formula for general taxpayers

 VAT payable = output VAT – input VAT

-Input VAT is the VAT paid or borne by taxpayers who purchase goods or receive taxable labor services.
-Normally, input VAT amount is stipulated in the VAT invoices when the general taxpayer buys goods from its domestic suppliers, or shown on the custom duty payment certificates when the taxpayer imports goods from overseas suppliers.
+Input VAT is the VAT paid or borne by taxpayers who purchase goods or receive taxable labour services.
+Normally, the input VAT amount is stipulated in the VAT invoices when the general taxpayer buys goods from its domestic suppliers or shown on the customs duty payment certificates when the taxpayer imports goods from overseas suppliers.

 - Without obtaining valid supporting documents such as valid VAT invoices

 - The accounting systems and tax filings are very poor

 - Not being recognised as the general taxpayer, such as the small-scale taxpayer